Napoleonic looting of art: Venetian Republic

-The French search for Venetian artworks was led by Monge, Berthollet, the artist Berthélemy, and Tinet, who had previously been in Modena.
+The French search for Venetian artworks was led by Monge, Berthollet, artist Jean-Simon Berthélemy, and Tinet, who had previously been in Modena.
 After the defeat of the Venetian Republic, there were several revolts against the occupying French armies.
 The resulting reprisals and confiscations were particularly harsh.
 Gold and silver works from the Zecca of Venice and the Basilica di San Marco were melted down and sent to France or used to pay soldiers' salaries.
 Religious orders were abolished, and some 70 churches were demolished.
 Around 30,000 works of art were sold or went missing.

-The Bucintoro, the Venetian state barge, was taken apart along with all its sculptures, much of which was then burned on the island of San Giorgio Maggiore to extract their gold leaf; the Arsenal of Venice was dismantled, and the most beautiful arms, armor, and firearms were sent to France, with the rest (including more than 5,000 cannons) being melted down.
-The weapons shipped to France were mostly placed in the collection of the Musée de l'Armée, including a bronze cannon made to celebrate an alliance between the Republic of Venice and the Kingdoms of Denmark and Norway.
+The Bucintoro, the Venetian state barge, was taken apart along with all its sculptures, much of which was then burned on the island of San Giorgio Maggiore to extract their gold leaf; the Arsenal of Venice was dismantled, and the most beautiful arms, armour, and firearms were sent to France, with the rest (including more than 5,000 cannons) being melted down.
+The weapons shipped to France were mostly placed in the collection of the Musée de l'Armée, including a bronze cannon made to celebrate an alliance between the Republic of Venice and Denmark–Norway.

-The Wedding at Cana, by Veronese, was cut in two and sent to the Louvre (where it remains).
-The San Zeno Altarpiece, by Mantegna, was cut apart and sent as well.
+The Wedding at Cana, by Paolo Veronese, was cut in two and sent to the Louvre (where it remains).
+The San Zeno Altarpiece, by Andrea Mantegna, was cut apart and sent as well.
 Its platforms remain in the Louvre while the principal panel was returned to Verona, thus destroying the work's integrity.
 Giovanni Battista Gazola's renowned collection of fossils from Mount Bolca was confiscated in May 1797 and deposited in the Museum of Natural History in Paris that September.
 Gazola was retrospectively compensated with an annuity from 1797 and a pension from 1803.
 He created a second collection of fossils, which were also confiscated and brought to Paris in 1806.

 In April 1797, the French removed the Lion of Saint Mark and famous bronze Horses of Saint Mark.
 When Napoleon decided to commemorate his victories of 1805 and 1807, he ordered the construction of the Arc de Triomphe du Carrousel and that the horses be placed on top as its only ornamentation.